 According to the European Flight Compensation Regulation, as an airline passenger you are always entitled to either a refund of your ticket or alternative transportation if the airline cancels your flight.

 If the airline cancels a flight less than two weeks before departure, passengers are entitled to compensation.
-However, the airline does have the right to cite “extraordinary circumstances” or force majeure.
+However, the airline does have the right to cite extraordinary circumstances or force majeure.

-However, this right applies only in the event of short-term cancellations no earlier than two weeks prior to departure and if the airline offers no alternative flight corresponding to the provisions of the EC regulation, article 5, para.
+However, this right applies only in the event of short-term flight cancellations no earlier than two weeks prior to departure and if the airline offers no alternative flight corresponding to the provisions of the EC regulation, article 5, para.
 1(c).

 The designated compensation depends on the length of the flight route booked:

 The airline can reduce the compensation by 50% if the passengers affected are offered a reasonable alternative flight.
-An alternative flight is considered reasonable for a flight distance
+An alternative flight is considered reasonable for a flight distance:

-Since the so-called Sturgeon judgment of the European Court of Justice (ECJ) in 2009, this compensation rule applies even in the case of delays of more than 3 hours – but only if the flight begins or ends in an EU country.
+Since the Sturgeon judgment of the European Court of Justice (ECJ) in 2009, this compensation rule applies even in the case of delays of more than 3 hours – but only if the flight begins or ends in an EU country.

 No, you are not required to accept a voucher.